 Here let me ask, What does the term cohesion mean?
-What is the power that holds molecules together, but electro-magnetic negative attraction?
+What is the power that holds molecules together, but electromagnetic negative attraction?
 What is the state that is brought about by certain conditions of sympathetic vibration, causing molecules to repel each other, but electro-magnetic radiation?

 It must not be understood that the character of the action of the latent force liberated from liquids and gases is the same, in its evolution, as that of the latent force existing in metals.
-The former shows up an elastic energy; which emanates from the breaking up of their rotating envelopes; increasing, at the same time, the range of their corpuscular action: thus giving, under confinement elastic forces of an almost infinite character.
+The former shows up an elastic energy, which emanates from the breaking up of their rotating envelopes; increasing, at the same time, the range of their corpuscular action: thus giving, under confinement, elastic forces of an almost infinite character.
 By liberation from the tube it is confined in, it seeks its medium of concordant tenuity with a velocity greater than that of light.

 In metals, the latent force, as excited by the same sympathizer, extends its range of neutral sympathetic attraction without corpuscular rupture, and reaches out as it were to link itself with its harmonic sympathizer, as long as its exciter is kept in action.
-When its exciter is dissociated, its outreach nestles back again into the corpuscular embrace of the molecular mass that has been acted upon.\\\
+When its exciter is dissociated, its outreach nestles back again into the corpuscular embrace of the molecular mass that has been acted upon.

-This is the polar sympathetic harness, as between metallic mediums and the polar dominant current, - the leader of the triune stream of the terrestrial flow (See Appendix II.)
+This is the polar sympathetic harness, as between metallic mediums and the polar dominant current,-the leader of the triune stream of the terrestrial flow.
+(See Appendix II.)

-The velocity of the sympathetic bombarding streams, towards the centres of neutrality, in the corpuscular atoms, during sympathetic aggregation of visible molecules masses (in registering the latent force in their interstitial spac-
+The velocity of the sympathetic bombarding streams, towards the centres of neutrality, in the corpuscular atoms, during sympathetic aggregation of visible molecular masses (in registering the latent force in their interstitial spaces), is thousands of times greater than that of the most sensitive explosives.
+An atmospheric stream of that velocity would atomize the plate of an ironclad, if brought to bear on it.